How the 10 Worst Ecommerce CRM Fails of All Time Could Have Been Prevented

 CIGNA healthcare, the fourth largest insurer lost 6 percent of its membership in 2002.
 CIGNA implemented a CRM that saw it migrate 3.5 percent of its members to a new claims processing and customer service system.
 The CRM was aimed at integrating claims processing where a customer would get one bill, there would be faster medical claims processing and customer representatives would have a single unified view of each member.

 The CRM experienced lots of failures.
 In one of their key accounts, employees lost coverage.
-Members were unable to obtain and confirm the company’s coverage and some could not get their prescriptions filled.
+Members were unable to obtain and confirm the company’s coverage and some could not get their online prescriptions filled.
 Member ID cards also had incorrect numbers.

 Blackberry used to be among the market leaders in the mobile phone sphere.
 Due to its bad CRM implementation, the company lost its popularity in a year.
 Users experienced a collapse with their email services and blackberry messenger.
 Consumers jammed social media networks seeking communication and a resolve to their problems.
 Instead of using their CRM tool to send out a clear response, the company decided to use Facebook, limiting its coverage.
 Furthermore, there was a 12-hour delay in their response, which piled up pressure from the consumers.